 Data Sources

-• Federal Reserve Economic Data (FRED): A comprehensive database of economic data and indicators essential for macro analysis.
+- Federal Reserve Economic Data (FRED): A vast, reliable database of macroeconomic and interest rate details vital for long-term systematic regime modeling.

 Building Analytical Skills for Systematic Trading